suffolklibraries/sljekyll/parents-carers-and-children/parenting-advice-books-to-help-with-raising-a-family/_posts/2018-06-05-explaining-where-babies-come-from.md

 category: child-family-problems
 excerpt: "Books to help explain conception, pregnancy and birth."
 breadcrumb: childrens-ya-books
+meta-description: "Books to help children understand puberty, relationships, sex, pregnancy and birth."
 ---

 <div class="{% include /c/generic-panel.html %}">

-      <p>To reserve any of the following books for parents/carers and children dealing with ADHD to <a href="/libraries/">your local library</a>, click on the links to reserve them from our online catalogue, visit any of our libraries, or contact us on <a href="tel:01473351249">01473 351249</a> or <strong>help@suffolklibraries.co.uk</strong></p>
+      <p>To reserve any of the following books for parents/carers and children explaining where babies come from to <a href="/libraries/">your local library</a>, click on the links to reserve them from our online catalogue, visit any of our libraries, or contact us on <a href="tel:01473351249">01473 351249</a> or <strong>help@suffolklibraries.co.uk</strong></p>

       <p>You can <a href="/help/joining-the-library/">sign up for a library card online</a> for free.
 You can sign your child up for a library card at any age.</p>